-Formal application and acceptance into the Basic Clinical Dental Assisting Program.
+Formal application and admission to the Clinical Dental Assisting Program is required.

 Applicants who are accepted and enroll in the Clinical Dental Assisting program will be exposed to blood-borne and infectious diseases.
 The program strictly adheres to established policies and procedures regarding infection control as recommended by the Centers for Disease Control and Prevention, American Dental Association, The Organization for Safety and Asepsis Procedures, and the Occupational Safety and Health Administration.